BlingCorp/bling/README.md

 - [x] Some more documentation on the tabbed module
 - [x] Add a cool alternative tabbar style
 - [x] Add another cool tabbar style (we need more styles)
-- [ ] Make the mstab layout compatible with vertical tabbars (left and right)
+- [x] Make the mstab layout compatible with vertical tabbars (left and right)
-- [ ] Add option to mstab layout to not shrink windows down when they are in the tabbed pane and unfocused (for example for people using transparent terminals)
+- [x] Add option to mstab layout to not shrink windows down when they are in the tabbed pane and unfocused (for example for people using transparent terminals)
+- [ ] Keyboard based option to add windows to a tabbing object

 All naming credit goes to javacafe.